Toxic Cosmetics and Personal Care Products

 With few exceptions, current federal law does not require cosmetics manufacturers to get approval from the Food and Drug Administration (FDA) before their products go on the market.
+While unsafe, unregulated products endanger everyone, they pose unique risks to women.
 Learn more!

 In researching toxic cosmetic products, I was shocked to discover that Just For Me Shampoo, a product specifically marketed to Black girls, was the most toxic product in a study conducted by the Breast Cancer Prevention Partners (BCPP).
 I felt awful because I and many of my friends and family grew up using Just For Me products and I know that many other Black women have as well.